aaronkarp123/EarthTones/README.md

 # EarthTones

-This repository stores the completed at WIP VCV rack plug-ins developed by Aaron Karp, under the name *EarthTones*.
+This repository stores the completed VCV rack plug-ins developed by Aaron Karp, under the name *EarthTones*.

 ## PolarCV